 Folks often ask whether a CNC Router can cut aluminum.
-They’re used to seeing the primarily cut wood and plastics.
-My answer to this question is always, “Yes, if you do it right.”
+They’re used to seeing them primarily cut wood and plastics.
+My answer to this question is always, “Yes, any CNC Router can cut aluminum if you do it right.”
+I’m going to tell you EXACTLY how to cut aluminum with your CNC Router with these 10 easy tips.

 Metals have much smaller sweet spots (narrower range of acceptible feeds and speeds) than wood or plastics…